NeLy-EPFL/LiftPose3D/README.md

 The output will be saved as ```test_results.pth.tar```.

 To add a Gaussian noise during training add ```--noise 3```, where 3 is the standard deviation of the noise.
-This can be used to scale the resolution of the network, see *'fly ventral view'* for mode details.
+This can be used to scale the resolution of the network, see examples **III** for mode details.

 Refer to ```/src/opt.py``` for more options.